lriobo/ADMeth/README.md

 # ADMeth

 **ADMeth** is a pipeline for classification of Illumina methylation arrays datasets (450k or EPIC) coming from whole-blood samples based on an AI-driven anomaly detection pipeline.
-Our workflow automatically extract a feature for each one of the 320,000 selected probes based on its anomaly levels and performs a binary classification task.
+Our workflow automatically extracts a feature (REC score) for each one of the 320,000 selected probes.
+These REC scores identify anomaly levels in each CpG that can be linked to diseases or phenotype characteristics.

+This pipeline also performs a binary classification task using these features and beta-values for comparison.
 Graphs, figures and functional and statistical analysis are also included.

 ---